Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

-Specifically, the linear-quadratic inventory problem is key to delivering the closed-form result.
-This assumption allows me to embed the inventory problem into the complex structure of the network economy.
-Absent this assumption, it is hard to find a recursion to solve the model without assuming specific network structures, as in Section \ref{productionline}.
-The linear-quadratic inventory problem can be seen as an approximation of a dynamic model in which firms face stochastic demand and stock-out risk.
-In Proposition \ref{propendinventories} in Appendix \ref{quant_model}, I show that, in such a model, firms optimally adjust inventories procyclically.
-While embedding such a model in a production network would provide interesting dynamics, it would also require restricting the space of possible networks.
-Another important assumption, which partially drives the optimally procyclical nature of the inventory policy, is the absence of production smoothing motives, which could arise if the firm had a convex cost function.
+Another important assumption, which partially drives the optimally procyclical nature of the inventory policy, is the absence of production-smoothing motives, which could arise if the firm had a convex cost function.
 In Proposition \ref{cyclicalityprop} in Appendix \ref{smoothingmotive}, I extend the model to consider this case, which, on its own, would imply optimally countercyclical inventories.
-When both target-rule and production smoothing motives are present, if the latter were to dominate, we would observe inventories moving countercyclical, which, as discussed in Section \ref{evidence}, is counterfactual.
-Finally, as shown in Figure \ref{lowess_graphs}, the linear policy of inventories in sales, implied by the quadratic formulation, fits the data extremely well.\footnote{The linear regression of inventories on sales explains 50\% of the variance alone.
-This increases to 80\% once industry fixed effects are included to purge permanent differences.}
+When both target-rule and production-smoothing motives are present, if the latter were to dominate, we would have the counterfactual prediction of countercyclical inventories.
+Finally, as shown in Figure \ref{lowess_graphs}, the linear policy of inventories in sales, implied by the quadratic formulation, fits the data extremely well.\footnote{The linear regression of inventories on sales explains 80\% of the variance with industry fixed effects to absorb permanent differences.}

-Another strong assumption is that the theoretical framework is that the inventory effect is symmetric across sectors and governed by $\alpha$.
+In the model, I also assume that the inventory effect is symmetric across sectors and governed by $\alpha$.
 This assumption allows the characterization of the recursive definition of output and the comparative statics.
-Clearly, this is at odds with the data, as shown in Figure \ref{dist_Iprime}.
-To mitigate this problem, I do two things: on the empirical side, I report all results with industry fixed effects so that permanent differences are absorbed.
-On the theory side, in Appendix \ref{hetinv_general_app}, I extend the general model to allow for different inventory policies.
-While I cannot generalize the results with industry-specific $\alpha$s, I can characterize similar comparative statics in special cases of the network, as in Proposition \ref{hetinvgeneral}.
+To mitigate this shortcoming, I do two things: first, I always compare the model predictions with empirical estimates with industry fixed effects so that permanent differences are absorbed.
+Second, in Appendix \ref{hetinv_general_app}, I extend the general model to allow for different inventory policies.
+While I cannot generalize the results with industry-specific $\alpha$s, I can characterize similar comparative statics in special cases of the network (Proposition \ref{hetinvgeneral}).

 The model also abstracts from productivity shocks.
 Suppose otherwise that $I$ firms have a stochastic process for their productivity.
 As the competitive fringe anchors the price, fluctuations in productivity would be solely reflected in markup changes.
 As a consequence, firms would adjust their inventories even more procyclically.
 At high productivity, the firm would find it optimal to produce more.
 If the productivity shocks are mean-reverting, as productivity increases today, the conditional expectation of productivity tomorrow is lower than the current level.
 Consequently, the firm optimally increases today's inventories to save on marginal costs.
 In Proposition \ref{prodshocksprop} in Appendix \ref{productivityshocks}, I analyze this case and show that the procyclical nature of inventories is reinforced.